 Length and difficulty: The Whale Trail is a 5-day, 55km hike with relatively easy walking days and few sections of steep elevation.

 Booking: You can book the trail here via the Cape Nature website or call the Cape Nature Booking Office on +27 21 483 0000.
-Note that as at September, 2020 the trail was temporarily closed for maintenance.

 Where: The trail starts at Potberg (near Malgas) in the Overberg, Western Cape.